Beat Funktion

 The band's sixth album Green Man, the third collaboration with Mats Bjorke, saw a Swedish release in the fall of 2016 and another in the US, Canada and the rest of the world in the spring of 2017, and featured several guest vocalists: Viktoria Tolstoy, Jasmine Kara, Damon Elliott, Claes Janson, Matilda Gratte (Swedish Idol 2014), Adée, Alicia Olatuja and Deodato Siquir.
 Three instrumentals that never fit onto the album were released as separate digital singles in the spring of 2017.

 After a two-year hiatus, the band released their seventh album Roots in the fall of 2019 in connection with a release tour through Sweden, Austria and Germany.
 The album was released as limited vinyl edition, is completely instrumental and is the fourth collaboration with Mats Björke.

 In 2020, the band released a series of live concert recordings from previous tours: Live At The Red Horn District (ft.
 Natascha Flamisch), Live At The Baked Potato, Live At Fasching '14, Live At Nefertiti, Live At Katalin '16.

+In 2023, the band released their eighth studio album titled Skywards, an all instrumental effort produced by Daniel Lantz.